Frequently Asked Questions

 Do I need to clean the house before you buy it?

-Not at all.
-Take what you want and leave the rest.
+You can take what you want and leave the rest.
 We have cleaned out plenty of garages, attics, and sheds in Florida.
 It's part of what we do.

 Do I need to make repairs before selling?